Syphon Brew -

 - Fill the bottom half of your moka pot with hot water up to the level of the indicated maximum line inside.

 - Place the filter basket inside the bottom component.

 - Add your ground coffee and give it a careful shake to settle the coffee.

 Use your index finger to briskly swipe across from left to right in a motion of 12 to 6 o clock, to level the grounds.

-- Screw on the spouted top, don’t over tighten and place on stove or over heat source on a medium heat. (careful the bottom chamber gets hot)
+- Screw on the spouted top, don’t over tighten and place on stove or over a heat source on a medium heat. (please be careful as the bottom chamber gets hot)

-- When the water in the bottom chamber approaches a boil the pressure will push a stream through the upper chamber.
-Don’t let the water explode upward, neither a trickle.
+- When the water in the bottom chamber approaches boiling temperature, the pressure will push a stream through the upper chamber.
+Don’t let the water explode upward neither allow water to trickle.
 Make sure it is received in a gentle stream by adjusting the heat accordingly.

-- Careful when pouring, moka pots tend to become very hot.
+- Be careful when pouring as moka pots tend to become very hot.

-You may wish to dilute with hot water depending on preference.
+You may wish to dilute with hot water depending on your preference.

 French Press Brew -